 St Catherine’s Hospice (Lancashire) Ltd is a charitable company registered in England and Wales with registered company number 01602467 and registered charity number 512186.

-At St Catherine’s we take your privacy very seriously and are committed to protecting your personal information.
+We take your privacy very seriously and are committed to protecting your personal information.

-If you have any questions regarding our privacy statement, please write to:
+If you have any questions regarding our Privacy Statement, please write to:

 The Information Governance Officer